-Home Technology Network-As-A-Service Market Analysis, Trends, Forecast to 2030
+Home Technology Network-As-A-Service Market Analysis, Trends, Forecast to 2032

-Network-As-A-Service Market Size, Share & Trends Analysis Report By Type (LAN-as-a-Service, WAN-as-a-Service), By Application (Cloud-based Services (vCPE), Bandwidth on Demand (BoD), Integrated Network Security-as-a-Service, Wide Area Network (WAN), Virtual Private Network (VPN)), By Industry Vertical (Healthcare, BFSI, Retail & E-Commerce, IT & Telecom, Manufacturing, Transportation & Logistics, Public Sector) and By Region(North America, Europe, APAC, Middle East and Africa, LATAM) Forecasts, 2022-2030
+Network-As-A-Service Market Size, Share & Trends Analysis Report By Type (LAN-as-a-Service, WAN-as-a-Service), By Application (Cloud-based Services (vCPE), Bandwidth on Demand (BoD), Integrated Network Security-as-a-Service, Wide Area Network (WAN), Virtual Private Network (VPN)), By Industry Vertical (Healthcare, BFSI, Retail & E-Commerce, IT & Telecom, Manufacturing, Transportation & Logistics, Public Sector) and By Region(North America, Europe, APAC, Middle East and Africa, LATAM) Forecasts, 2024-2032

 Report Code: SRTE1955DR

-The global network-as-a-service market size was valued at USD 10.5 billion in 2021.
-It is expected to reach USD 140 billion by 2030, growing at a CAGR of 33.2% during the period (2022–2030).
+The global network-as-a-service market size was valued at USD 18.63 billion in 2023.
+It is projected to reach from USD 24.81 billion in 2024 to USD 245.89 billion by 2032, growing at a CAGR of 33.20% during the forecast period (2024–2032).

 The increasing digital transformation through data and networking technologies, such as IoT, blockchain, cognitive, and advanced analytics, intensifies the adoption of connectivity advances in various industries.
 Network-as-a-Service (NaaS) offers companies greater flexibility and even performance gains in their network infrastructure.
 Companies can be more cost-conscious with on-demand purchasing and pay only for the necessary networking services.
 Network-as-a-Service (NaaS) can also help companies that want greater flexibility in provisioning without having to rearchitect networks or redo contracts from the ground up.
 The enterprise propensity toward digitalization is further driving demand for robust network services, and many companies are looking to enhance their network capabilities, which is where NaaS is gaining traction.

-Global Network-As-A-Service Market Drivers
+Network-As-A-Service Market Growth Factors

-• Increased Adoption of Cloud Services Among Enterprises
+Increased Adoption of Cloud Services Among Enterprises

 The need for cloud-based solutions is booming due to the growing use of the technology and consumer propensity towards the cloud, as this technology allows users to access the data from remote areas.
 The increasing realization among organizations about the necessity of saving money and resources by shifting their data to the cloud rather than creating and maintaining on-premise infrastructure is boosting the demand for cloud-based solutions among enterprises.